TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: Introduction

-We apply our method to build two scaffolded interfaces in Blender \cite{blender}, a professional open-source 3D creation environment used as our testbed.
+We apply our method to build two task-conditioned scaffolded interfaces in Blender\footnote{\url{https://www.blender.org/}}, a professional open-source 3D creation environment used as our testbed.
 We evaluate the two interfaces, one for 3D modeling and one for animation, with beginner (N=32) and expert (N=8) users.
-Results show that compared to the default Blender interface, the scaffolded UI has significantly improved task performance for both groups, as well as augmented concept learning for beginners.
+From the study with beginners (the software learners), we found that our scaffolded interfaces significantly reduced user-perceived task load, improved task performance through embedded workflow guidance, and increased domain concept understanding and learning in Blender during task execution.
+From the study with experts (the advanced users who have developed skills and knowledge through learning), we observed improved task efficiency and uncovered the potential to create personalized UIs for productivity and creativity needs of expert users.
 Based on a discussion of these findings, we present insights for future research on using our method to create scaffolded interfaces for instructional use cases to support both educators and learners, and to allow personalized workflows and cross-platform synchronization for end users.
-In summary, we make the following contributions:
+In summary, this work makes the following contributions:

-\begin{itemize}[leftmargin=*] \item We propose a \textbf{scaffolded interface generation method} to reduce UI complexity of professional creative software, streamline task guidance through UI configuration, and augment domain concept learning during task execution. \item We present a \textbf{technical pipeline that applies the method} to generate scaffolded interfaces in professional creative software based on LLM-assisted UI generation. \item We conduct a \textbf{user study} with both novices and experts to demonstrate the effectiveness of the scaffolded interface generation method for task execution and concept learning support. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose a \textbf{task-conditioned scaffolded interface generation method} to reduce UI complexity of professional creative software, streamline task guidance through UI configuration, and augment domain concept learning during task execution. \item We present a \textbf{technical pipeline that applies the method} to generate scaffolded interfaces in professional creative software based on LLM-assisted UI generation. \item We conduct a \textbf{user study} with both novices and experts to demonstrate the effectiveness of the scaffolded interface generation method for task execution and concept learning support. \end{itemize}